-Send data to Salesforce Marketing Cloud
+Send customer profiles to Salesforce Marketing Cloud

 Salesforce Marketing Cloud is a provider of digital marketing automation and analytics software and services.